 Each legal aid nonprofit has a different way of serving clients.
 Most of the organizations provide what’s called “unbundled legal assistance.”
 This means that you will work with an attorney to review the bankruptcy forms that you file with the court, but you will file your bankruptcy on your own or “pro se”.
 This form of assistance is called “unbundled” because the document review that the attorney provides is unbundled from the attorney showing up with you in court.

 Most legal aid organizations in New York City provide unbundled assistance because it enables them to help more people.
 They limit their time and energy to the most important part of the bankruptcy process, preparing and reviewing your bankruptcy forms, making sure that the forms are ready for court.
 Preparing the actual forms is hard part.
-Delivering the forms to the court and showing up for your 341 meeting may be scary because you’re entering court without a lawyer at your side, but they do not require specialized legal knowledge.
-Indeed, 341 meetings generally last five to ten minutes, during which the trustee asks you basic questions about your finances even folks with a lawyer have to answer themselves.
+Delivering the forms to the court and showing up for your 341 meeting may be scary because you’re entering court without a lawyer at your side, but they don't require specialized legal knowledge.
+In fact, 341 meetings generally last five to ten minutes, during which the trustee asks you basic questions about your finances even folks with a lawyer have to answer themselves.

 The New York City Bankruptcy Courts